IRCAD/sight/libs/viz/scene2d/README.md

 ### Registry

-* **Adaptor**: Handles a map containing Adaptor-SRender association for the sight registry.
+* **adaptor**: Handles a map containing adaptor-render association for the sight registry.

 ## How to use it